WebAssembly/WASI/proposals/sockets/imports.md

 </ul>
 <h4><a name="method_tcp_socket.accept"><code>[method]tcp-socket.accept: func</code></a></h4>
 <p>Accept a new client socket.</p>
-<p>The returned socket is bound and in the Connection state.
+<p>The returned socket is bound and in the <code>connected</code> state.
 The following properties are inherited from the listener socket:</p>
 <ul>
 <li><code>address-family</code></li>
 <li><code>keep-alive-enabled</code></li>